 … and welcome to The Clinic.

-When you spend your days researching the history of syphilis and gonorrhoea you are inevitably asked many curious questions and find yourself having the most extraordinary conversations.
+When you spend your days researching the history of syphilis and gonorrhoea you’re inevitably asked many curious questions and find yourself having the most extraordinary conversations.
 This blog is a product of those conversations.
-It’s a forum for my research, policy work and musings on life as a historian.
+But it’s not preoccupied solely with suppurating sores and ulcerating extremities—as disappointing as that may be.

 For enquiries about my research or consultancy work, please email me at: firstname.lastname@example.org